-Established in June 2015, our Board of Directors is made up of six passionate and experienced individuals who bring a raft of practice, business, and non-profit knowledge to govern and steer Birth for HumanKIND – towards a better future for our mothers, children and families.
+Established in June 2015, our Board of Directors passion, practice, business and non-profit knowledge to govern Birth for Humankind, in accordance with our Constitution and Strategic Plan.
+The Board is dedicated to ensuring a better future for our mothers, children and families.

 Raj has more than 10 years’ experience in both commercial and non-for-profit sectors and has lived and worked in Australia and USA.
 Raj serves as a non-executive director for Asha Global (appointed March 2015) and Bendigo Bank – Prahran and Windsor branch (appointed May 2015), and is an advisor with Australian Red Cross on corporate partnerships and relationship management.
 Raj began his career as a consultant at AECOM and interned with the United Nations in New York on Project Umoja.
 He is currently the priority account portfolio manager within PwC.
 Raj brings a vast array of skills in business development, financial & risk management, business strategy planning and partnerships.
 Raj has previously been nominated and shortlisted for the International New Face of Engineering Award, sponsored by the US National Engineers Week Foundation.